jim-collier/x9git/style-guide.md

 <!-- markdownlint-disable MD041 -- First line in a file should be a top-level heading -->
 # Style guide

-Canonical coding style for this project's Bash and PowerShell.
+Canonical coding style for this project's Go, Bash, and PowerShell.
 For contribution process, see [contributing.md](contributing.md).

-Scope, as of v2.1.0: the product itself is Go now, and Go's style is `gofmt` - the lint stage runs it in list mode and gates on any file it would reformat, so there is nothing to write down here.
-What this guide still governs is the Bash and PowerShell in `legacy/`, which is frozen and read-only, and the pipeline's own scripts under `cicd/`, which are not.
+Scope: the product itself is Go now.
+Go's *formatting* is `gofmt` - the lint stage runs it in list mode and gates on any file it would reformat, so layout is not written down here - but the conventions the formatter can't see are, below.
+The Bash and PowerShell sections govern the frozen, read-only scripts in `legacy/` and the pipeline's own scripts under `cicd/`.

 <!-- TOC ignore:true -->
 ## Table of contents